 M.Ed, RSW, Registered Social Worker and Neurofeedback Technician

 During my graduate studies in developmental psychology, I developed a passion for optimizing learning outcomes across the lifespan.
 I recognize the unique emotional, cognitive, and social needs at each life stage, and I am committed to helping my clients develop healthy practices that foster growth, personal responsibility, self-discovery, and resilience.
 My goal is to help guide you in making sense of your experiences, and re-author the stories that shape your identity to overcome challenges.
 I center my work in trauma-informed, strengths-based, and holistic wellness practices, using a non-directive approach that empowers individuals to take an active role in their healing.
-As a registered yoga teacher (RYT-200), I deeply care about integrating mindfulness and body-centered techniques into my work.
+As a yoga instructor (RYT-200), I deeply care about integrating mindfulness and body-centered techniques into my work.

 Some of my supplementary training and ongoing professional development includes Gottman Method couples therapy (levels 1 & 2), spiritually integrated psychotherapy, and creative arts and play therapy.